codecat/blog/content/2019-08-18-svelte-rollup.md

 <!-- more -->

+**NOTE**: I am no longer using Svelte nor Rollup frequently.
+There are now much better tools that work much easier out-of-the-box, like [Vite](https://vitejs.dev/guide/).

+---

 I got started by going through the [Svelte tutorial](https://svelte.dev/tutorial/basics).
 I learned how components work and how to do the basic templating stuff.
 Great!
 But then I hit the most demotivating part of the tutorial; setting up a build tool.

 The tutorial helpfully links to a “step-by-step guide” to setting this up specifically aimed for “new developers”, however at the time of writing, the link points to an empty “Coming Soon” page.
 Very useful.
 Okay, guess I have to figure it out myself.